pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 described in the rest of this document.
 Many settings will have defaults, which will be indicated by each configuration setting shown.

-The ntp daemon only supports unicast client-server connections and the concepts in ntpd-rs are all built up around that idea.
+The ntp daemon only supports unicast client-server connections.
 Most NTP traffic, especially across the public internet, almost exclusively uses this mode, so it is not considered a practical limitation for most scenarios.

 # SOURCE MODES
 Different types of sources (see the section below for details) are supported by